SufiyanMogal07/joblogs-frontend/README.md

 ## Demo

-Deployment and screenshots will be added after backend integration.
+Deployment and screenshots will be added after backend
 ---

 ## Features